argonautproject/scheduling/source/pages/patient-scheduling.md

 ###  Optional Hold Appointment Operation
 {:.no_toc}

 This operation puts to appointment in a hold status to temporarily prevent the appointment from being booked by another client.
-This step is not optional if the patient was not registered in step 1 above.
+This step is **not optional** if the patient was not registered in step 1 above.
 It is needed in order to register the patient prior to booking the appointment.

 {% include img.html img="diagrams/Slide04.png" caption="Figure 1: Optional Hold Appointment Operation" %}

 The details of this step are the same as described in [Scenario-1](#optional-hold-appointment-operation).
+The [Releasing Holds](#releasing-holds) section below describes how to release the hold before it expires.

 ###  Patient Registration Option B
 {:.no_toc}